Christianity in Kosovo: Eastern Orthodoxy

 The Eastern Orthodox Church has a significant historical presence in Kosovo, with roots dating back to the Roman, Byzantine, Bulgarian and Serbian empires.

 In 9th century, The region of Kosovo was incorporated into the First Bulgarian Empire during the reign of Khan Presian.
 It remained within the borders of Bulgaria for 150 years until 10-11th century, when it was retaken by the Byzantine Empire under Basil II rule after half a century of campaigning.
 After the Byzantine Empire fully re-established itself, the region became part of the Byzantine Empire again and stayed under Byzantine rule until the 12th century.

-Eparchy of Raška and Prizren was founded during Principality of Serbia Mutimir's rule, as a bishopric of Serbia, at Ras with the church of Saint Apostles Peter and Paul, as part of the general plan of establishing bishoprics in the Slav lands of the Empire, confirmed by the Council of Constantinople in 9th century.
+Eparchy of Raška and Prizren was founded during Principality of Serbia Mutimir's rule, as a Bishopric of Serbia, at Ras with the church of Saint Apostles Peter and Paul, as part of the general plan of establishing bishoprics in the Slav lands of the Empire, confirmed by the Council of Constantinople in 9th century.

 In 12th century, Serbian ruler Stefan Nemanja was the first who had seized the surrounding area along the White Drin from the Byzantine empire to Grand Principality of Serbia.
 The ecclesiastical split from the Patriarchate in 1219 was the final act of establishing Nemanjić rule in Prizren and Kosovo.
-During the period of Kingdom of Serbia, several Serbian Kings and Nobles made significant contributions to Eastern Orthodox Church like Stefan Nemanja, Stefan Prvovenčani, Stefan Uroš I, Stefan Uroš II Milutin, Stefan Uroš III Dečanski, Stefan Dušan, Stefan Uroš V, Lazar Hrebeljanović, Stefan Lazarević, Marko Mrnjavčević, among others.
+During the period of Kingdom of Serbia, several Serbian Kings and Nobles made significant contributions to Eastern Orthodox Church like Stefan Nemanja, Stefan the First-Crowned, Stefan Uroš I, Stefan Milutin, Stefan Dečanski, Stefan Dušan, Stefan Uroš V, Lazar Hrebeljanović, Stefan Lazarević, Marko Mrnjavčević, among others.

-In 1346 Easter, Emperor of Serbia Stefan Dušan convoked a grand assembly, attended by the Serbian Archbishop Joanikije II and various religious leaders of Mount Athos.
+On Easter of 1346, Emperor of Serbia Stefan Dušan convoked a grand assembly, attended by the Serbian Archbishop Joanikije II and various religious leaders of Mount Athos.
 The assembly and clergy agreed on, and then ceremonially performed the raising of the autocephalous Serbian Archbishopric to the status of Patriarchate.
-The Archbishop was from now on titled Serbian Patriarch, although some documents called him Patriarch of Serbs and Greeks, with the seat at Patriarchal Monastery of Peć.
+The Archbishop was from now on titled Serbian Patriarch, although some documents called him Patriarch of Serbs and Greeks, with the seat at Patriarchate of Peć Monastery.
 The new Patriarch Joanikije II crowned Stefan Dušan as "Emperor and autocrat of Serbs and Romans.